-The Institute of Neural Regeneration and Tissue Engineering is a non-profit charitable organization that was founded with the goal of improving the lives of people who suffer from strokes, spinal cord injuries, traumatic brain injuries, and neurodegenerative diseases.
-Our focus is on scientific research work, translating the basic sciences of today into the biomedical technologies of the future.
-We also seek to understand the fundamental basis of all neural function, from molecular, cellular, and human perspectives.
-As an institute directly involved in ground-breaking research, all funding and donations go directly towards the research and development of novel advancements and new therapies that will help us better understand, treat, and cure neurological diseases.
-The Institute has already made many significant scientific discoveries, as described through several impactful scientific publications, thereby providing important insights in the fields of tissue engineering, stem cell biology, and regenerative medicine.
+The Institute of Neural Regeneration and Tissue Engineering is a non-profit charitable organization that was founded with the goal of studying challenging neurological problems and ultimately improving the lives of people who suffer from strokes, spinal cord injuries, traumatic brain injuries, and neurodegenerative diseases.
+Such conditions have few if any effective treatments, and our primary focus is on scientific research work that will translate the basic sciences of today into the biomedical technologies of the future.
+We seek to understand the fundamental basis of all neural function and dysfunction, from molecular, cellular, and human perspectives.
+As an institute directly involved in ground-breaking research, all funding and donations go directly towards the research and development of novel advancements in our knowledge and new therapies that will help us better understand, treat, and cure neurological diseases.
+The Institute has already made many significant scientific discoveries and advancements, as described through several highly impactful scientific publications, thereby providing important insights in the fields of tissue engineering, stem cell biology, and regenerative medicine.

 The Director of the Institute is Dr. Richard McMurtrey, who is an accomplished physician, scientist, and engineer.
 He holds degrees with highest honors in medicine, neuroscience, and biomedical engineering, and he was distinguished as one of the top innovators for his work and ideas at the University of Oxford.
 He has gained significant research experience in a wide variety of research fields, including stem cell biology, neuroscience, pharmacology, biochemistry, biomedical engineering, and physics.
+Many of his ideas were ahead of their time, rejected as "unlikely to work" by NIH grant reviewers, but since proven to not only work but to be highly fruitful avenues of research that have since been taken up by research groups at several of the most well-known research institutions.
 He trained in neurosurgery and critical care, and has earned several awards and honors for his research work.
 Highlights of his research work include:

 - Creation of electrically-active 3D neural tissue structures (including cerebral organoids or "mini-brains") using induced pluripotent stem cells (iPSCs) derived from human skin cells and embedded in unique multi-compartmental biomaterial designs.

-- Discovery of novel 3D neural tissue constructs with biochemically-functionalized nanofiber architecture enabling enhanced capabilities to achieve extended neurite outgrowth and directional control.
+- Discovery of novel 3D neural tissue constructs with biochemically-functionalized nanofiber architecture enabling enhanced capabilities to achieve extended neurite outgrowth and directional control in three dimensions.

 - Discovery of new neuroprotective mechanisms in stroke and ischemia, including the role of certain glutamate, calcium, and adenosine signaling pathways and their interaction with volatile anesthetic agent mechanisms.